Fort Missoula Post Cemetery

 Recipients buried or memorialized here:

-Corporal Harry Garland (Indian Wars) was born in 1844 in Boston, Massachusetts.
+Corporal Harry Garland (Indian Wars) was born in 1844 in Boston, MA.
 He fought with the 2nd U.S. Cavalry and was part of post-Little Bighorn operations against Native Americans in the region.
 He received the Medal of Honor for gallantry in action in two separate engagements.
-The first was against Lakota Chief Lame Deer at Little Muddy Creek, Montana, on May 7, 1877.
-The second was against the Nez Perce at Camas Meadows, Idaho, on August 20, 1877.
+The first was against Lakota Chief Lame Deer at Little Muddy Creek, MT, on May 7, 1877.
+The second was against the Nez Perce at Camas Meadows, ID, on August 20, 1877.
 In this event, Garland was shot through the left hip and was left unable to stand.
 He never fully recovered from his wounds and received a warrant promotion to Hospital Steward at Fort Ellis, assuming this duty in December 1878.
 He died May 21, 1883 and was buried at Fort Ellis.
-When the hospital closed in 1886 his remains were moved to Fort Missoula (Row 1, Plot 3).
+When the hospital closed in 1886 his remains were moved to Fort Missoula (Section B, Site 13).

-Private Michael Himmelsback (Indian Wars) was born in 1849 in Allegheny County, Pennsylvania.
+Private Michael Himmelsback (Indian Wars) was born in 1849 in Allegheny County, PA.
 He fought in Co.
 C, 2nd U.S. Cavalry.
-Himmelsback received the Medal of Honor for gallantry in action at Little Blue, Nebraska, on May 17, 1870.
+Himmelsback received the Medal of Honor for gallantry in action at Little Blue, NE, on May 17, 1870.
 In this engagement, Himmelsback was part of a five-man detachment sent to recover stray horses.
 The party was attacked by a large group of Native Americans and all their horses were killed.
-The party held off their attackers and withdrew by foot, rescuing a party of settlers – two women and two children – in the process.
+The party held off their attackers and withdrew by foot, rescuing a party of settlers — two women and two children — in the process.
 Himmelsback died of kidney disease at Fort Ellis Hospital, Montana, on January 5, 1881.
-When the hospital closed in 1886 his remains were moved to Fort Missoula (Row 1, Plot 5).
+When the hospital closed in 1886 his remains were moved to Fort Missoula (Section B, Site 15).

 We are developing educational content for this national cemetery, and will post new materials as they become available.
 Visit the Veterans Legacy Program and NCA History Program for additional information.
 Thank you for your interest.